Enzuldo2/Enzuldo2/README_en.md

 <br />

-<p> - I love programming and making things happen, I like making an effort and seeing the work well done.
+<p>I love programming and making things happen, I like making an effort and seeing the work well done.
-- I love sports and taking care of my health.
+ I love sports and taking care of my health.
 </p>

 <br />